International Development Committee inquiry: secondary impacts of coronavirus in developing countries

 - In Iraq, business closed (including a century-old pottery run by a member of the Kakai religious minority), farmers faced bankruptcy (caught between increasing attacks from Daesh and Covid-19 restriction measures) and factory closures left families relying on their neighbours for food.

-- Secondary impacts of Covid-19 on women and children; levels domestic abuse, gender-based violence and exploitation of women and children
+- Treatment of women and children; levels domestic abuse, gender-based violence and exploitation of women and children, including child marriage

-Working with religious minority groups IDS partners through CREID have identified a significant rise in domestic violence and rape including in Iraq, Myanmar and Nigeria.
-Lockdown measures, lack of income and lack of access to services such as refuges and hotlines compounded a pre-existing problem, where many women have few rights and little recourse to justice.
+CREID partners have shared figures with us which describe a significant jump in domestic violence and rape, from Iraq to Myanmar to Nigeria - across the board.
+Lockdown measures, lack of income and lack of access to services such as refuges and hotlines compounded a pre-existing problem where many women have few rights and little recourse to justice.

-For further information relating to this evidence submission please contact: Sophie Robinson, External Affairs Officer, email@example.com or +44 (0)1273 915763.
+For further information relating to this evidence submission or requests for oral evidence please contact: Sophie Robinson, External Affairs Officer, email@example.com or +44 (0)1273 915763.